 Read letters from Sharon Bryant

-Sharon will be in the USA twice in 2013.
-During March to mid-April, she will be based in TX.
-In July -- August she will be based on the east coast.
-Email her or the Mission Connections office (Rachel.Anderson@pcusa.org) to extend an invitation to visit your congregation or organization.
+Sharon returns to the USA periodically, based on the East Coast.
+Email her to extend an invitation to visit your congregation or organization.

 About Sharon Bryant's ministry